MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication.md

 In this tutorial, you'll use the Default Azure Credential type from the Azure SDK for Go to authenticate to Azure with environment variables, a managed identity, or the Azure CLI.

-Azure's Go SDK identity module offers several different credential types that focus on OAuth with Azure Active Directory (Azure AD).
+The Azure Identity module for Go offers several different credential types that focus on OAuth with Azure Active Directory (Azure AD).

 The `DefaultAzureCredential` type simplifies authentication by combining commonly used credentials types.
 It chains together type used to authenticate deployed Azure applications with credentials used to authenticate in a development environment.